-Before setting financial goals, clarify your values, and create a vision for you life.
+Before setting financial goals, clarify your values and create a vision for you life.
+Taking this necessary step will help improve how you manage money.

 Table of contents